Gyula Kabos: Final years in Hungary

-In 1936 he completes the movie version of the Lovagias Ügy, which was the first to spark the opposition of the radical right-wing groups, that were starting a few years before.
-Protests, shouting "Down with Jewish movies" were held in Budapest, Pécs, Baja, and many premieres were disrupted.
+In 1936 he completed the movie version of Lovagias Ügy, which was the first to spark the opposition of the radical right-wing groups that had started a few years earlier.
+Protests shouting "Down with Jewish movies" were held in Budapest, Pécs, Baja, and many premieres were disrupted.
 As historians believe, the growing number of such revolts were orchestrated from Germany.
-Kabos slowly becomes the center point of attacks, a condition that fills him with fear and despair, not only for himself, but for his family.
-He buries himself in work, whenever possible.
-The third big success, A Noszty fiú esete Tóth Marival is followed by a massive right-wing press campaign against director István Székely, after which he left the country.
-Losing one of his main partner in movie-making, Kabos fears he could be next.
-With budgets decreasing, Kabos, became more and more like a cornerstone of Hungarian filmmaking of the time, deciding the financial success or failure of the venture.
-In 1937 he leaves Vígszínház theatre, to act in the Andrássy and Magyar theatre.
-These are the months of his last bigger achievements, as air-raid sirens, the first signs of the coming WWII were disrupting the work more and more often.
-In spring 1938 he starts to plan his escape.
+Kabos slowly became the center point of attacks, a condition that filled him with fear and despair, not only for himself, but for his family.
+He buried himself in work, whenever possible.
+The third big success, A Noszty fiú esete Tóth Marival was followed by a massive right-wing press campaign against director István Székely, after which Székely left the country.
+Losing one of his main partners in movie-making, Kabos feared he could be next.
+With budgets decreasing, Kabos became more and more like a cornerstone of Hungarian filmmaking of the time, deciding the financial success or failure of the venture.
+In 1937 he left the Vígszínház theatre, to act in the Andrássy and Magyar theatres.
+These were the months of his last big achievements, as air-raid sirens, the first signs of the coming WWII were disrupting the work more and more often.
+In spring 1938 he started to plan his escape.
 With the help of his old friend Alexander Korda, he sends his son István to England to university.
-After playing in three light comedies, his 33-year theatrical career in Budapest comes to a close.
-While he still continues to make movies, including his first real leading role in Papucshős, the first anti-Jew laws make his work slowly impossible.
-In 1939 newspapers began to spread rumors that Kabos is travelling to America.
-With his wife at his side, and in deep depression, he leaves the country in the compartment of a train leaving from the Keleti train station.
-Through Ostend and Dover they travel to London, where they meet their son István.
+After playing in three light comedies, his 33-year theatrical career in Budapest came to a close.
+While he still continued to make movies, including his first real leading role in Papucshős, the first anti-Jew laws made his work slowly impossible.
+In 1939, newspapers began to spread rumors that Kabos was travelling to America.
+With his wife at his side, and in deep depression, he left the country in the compartment of a train leaving from the Keleti train station.
+Through Ostend and Dover they traveled to London, where they meet their son István.
 On 1.
-February 1939, aboard the vessel Paris, they sail out towards America, to a future Kabos was uncertain about.
+February 1939, aboard the vessel Paris, they sailed towards America, to a future Kabos was uncertain about.